BBGInnovate/bbgBackup/README.md

 ## Got feedback?

-You can reach us at bwilliamson@bbg.gov.
+You can reach us at bbgpublicaffairs@bbg.gov.